- Unlock Apple ID

 Step 2Right after, long-press the device’s Power key for seconds to enter Recovery mode.
 Afterward, you will see the options on the Finder or iTunes interface.
 Thus, manage them according to what you need.

-Put iPad in Recovery Mode with A Home Button
+Put iPad in Recovery Mode with a Home Button

 Unlike the previous process, putting your iPad with a Home button in Recovery mode doesn’t require the Volume buttons.
 You only need the Power key at the top right of the device and the Home key at the bottom center.